World religions and theology

 Is this the right course for you?

-The study of religions has never been more relevant than it is in today's globalised world.
-If you are interested in the sources of distinct religions and cultures, their histories of thought and ethics, their encounters and transformations, you will thrive in this course.
+The study of religions has never been more relevant than it is in today’s globalised world.
+If you are interested in the sources of distinct religions and cultures, their histories of thought and influence, and the way they shape our contemporary societies, you will thrive in this course.

-In taking this four-year arts degree, you will engage in broad introductions as well as in depth analyses of religious traditions and of the approaches used to examine them.
-You will get to know the contributions of different disciplines, such as history, archaeology, art, philology, philosophy, psychology, sociology, literary and cultural studies, to examine the diversity of religions and the changing understanding of religion in their cultural and historical contexts.
-You will be able to trace major transformations in Western culture from its roots in biblical monotheism and antique philosophy to the present day, and discuss contemporary issues such as science and religion, ethics and technology.
-You will explore perspectives from other ancient and contemporary religions and get to know their literary, ethical and artistic resources.
+In taking this four-year arts degree, you will engage in broad introductions as well as in depth analyses of religious traditions and the approaches used to examine them.
+You will get to know the contributions of different disciplines, such as history, archaeology, philology, philosophy, psychology, sociology, literary and cultural studies in order to examine the diversity of religions and the changing understanding of religion in their cultural and historical contexts.
+In your exploration of religious traditions you will be able to trace major transformations in world cultures from antiquity to the modern period, including ancient Jewish and Christian thought, science and religion, ethics and technology.
+In studying ancient and contemporary religions you will become familiar with the way in which our societies are indebted to a wide range of literary, linguistic, ethical, and artistic influences.

 The Freshman years

-In the Junior Freshman (first) year you will engage in overviews and textual studies of world religions, of the Bible in its historical contexts, of theology and of the history of religions.
-In your Senior Freshman (second) year you will be able to take up a language - Hebrew, Greek or Arabic, and choose from a range of courses depending on the individual interests you have discovered in your first year.
-Courses are taught by lectures, class presentations and small-group discussions.
-There are twelve to fourteen contact hours per week.
+In the Junior Freshman (first) year you will engage in overviews and textual studies of world religions, the Bible in its historical contexts, theology and the history of religions.
+In your Senior Freshman (second) year you will be able to take up a language - Classical Hebrew and Koine Greek - and choose from a range of courses depending on the individual interests you have discovered in your first year.
+Courses are taught by lectures, seminars and small-group tutorials.
+There are approximately 10 contact hours per week.
 In your first year you will study a range of introductory courses on topics such as:

 - Introduction to theology